Are you interested in learning more about what ball pythons eat to survive?

 This is a process requiring patience and persistence.

-With any animal, finding what works for you ball python is likely to require some trial and error and what works for one snake, might not work for another.
+With any animal, finding what works for your ball python is likely to require some trial and error, and what works for one snake might not work for another.

 Try these tips to help you figure out what works best for your ball python.

 Feeding your pet snake frozen prey is a great way to keep your ball python from getting injured.